 Local Council Illustrated

 The Department of Internal Affairs has created this activity to help students describe the range of everyday activities and services that councils perform.
 Click here for more information and a poster of the Local Council Illustrated activity.

 This information sheet describes how local government is structured, what it does, how decisions are made, and how to participate in elections.
 Click here to download the pdf.

 These teaching unit resources are designed to encourage students to have their say on decisions that affect their lives now and in the future; and to explore the relationship between voting, New Zealand's system of government and issues that face local communities and electorates.

 The resources were created by the Electoral Commission to align to Levels 3-5 of the New Zealand curriculum, and Level 5 of Marautanga o Aotearoa.
 Click here to see the range of resources.

 Click here to view a list of schools participating in Youth Voting 2019.

 Guide for Candidates

 This 24-page Local Government NZ Guide for Candidates contains useful content about standing for local election, how councils work, and nomination requirements.
-The PDF will be available shortly.
+Click here for the PDF.